EthVentures/CryptoTracker/README.md

 ```js
 docker-compose build && docker-compose up
 ```
 This will build then launch 3 docker containers.
 The first two being configurable builds Elastic Search and Kibana (customizable YML and Dockerfiles included).
 The third being a python2.7 container for our app which is automatically configured to run after an initial sleep timer.
-After the system loads, You should then be able to navigate to Kibana to see information starting to be entered into the system.
+After the system loads, you should then be able to navigate to Kibana to see information starting to be entered into the system.

 http://localhost:5601/